Moody Tween Room Reveal: $100 Room Challenge

 I updated her old light with gold spray paint.
 The gold looks so pretty against the purple.

-Now she has plenty of room to create and play in.
+Now she has plenty of room to create and play.
 She really likes the area behind the chair and under the desk.

 I even cleaned off her window seat in case she wants to sit here and read.